 The first step in how to spend more time reading is to take a good hard look at how you’re actually spending your down time.
 You may feel like you have no free time left between work, school, chores, social life, and so on but I guarantee you there are pockets of time you’re wasting.

-The main one is mindless scrolling on your phone.
-Download an app usage analyzer and monitor what your biggest time sucks are.
-I discovered I was spending over an hour total a day just on reddit alone.
-Now, there’s nothing wrong with scrolling through some dank memes when you’re waiting for the microwave to beep but if you find that a couple minutes frequently turns into 30 you might want to cut that time down for something more productive.
+The biggest time suck for most of us is mindless scrolling on the phone.
+Download an app usage analyzer and monitor what your biggest time vampires are.
+I discovered I was spending over an hour total a day just on reddit alone (some days much more).
+Now, there’s nothing wrong with scrolling through some memes when you’re waiting for the microwave to beep but if you find that a couple minutes frequently turns into 30 you might want to cut that time down for something more productive.

 I used app detox to set usage limits on apps like reddit and facebook to keep me aware of when to set the phone down.
 All of a sudden there was an extra hour or so in most of my days to pick up a book instead!